 support tool and API for Autocrypt mail agents

 muacrypt is a support tool for implementing Autocrypt Level 1 compliant mail agents.
-Autocrypt state is kept in an one more accounts which process and produce autocrypt headers from incoming and outgoing e-mail.
+Autocrypt state is kept in one or more accounts which process and produce autocrypt headers from respective incoming and outgoing e-mail.
 Each account is tied to a set of e-mail addresses, specified as a regular expression.
 Functionality is exposed through a command line tool muacrypt and a Python api obtained through import muacrypt.
 There is an evolving plugin architecture which allows to add and modify behaviour of muacrypt.

 This README is intended to help contributors to get setup with running tests and using the command line tool.
 The online docs at

 contain more documentation about overall goals of the project.

 To use the code and run tests you need to have installed:

 - the command line client “gpg”, optionally “gpg2”, available through “gnupg” and “gnugp2” on debian.

 - something to speed up gpg key creation, e.g. by installing “rng-tools” on debian.